 Support & Guidance

-Embarking on a teaching career is an extremely exciting and rewarding experience.
+Embarking on a teaching career is an extremely exciting and rewarding experience and the recent pandemic has highlighted what a crucial role teachers play in society.
 However, at times, we know it can be challenging.
 At Bourton Meadow, trainees will be fully supported through the whole process.

-An important aspect of our training programme - that was recognised by Ofsted in our inspection and makes us quite unique - is the fortnigthly visits from a training manager.
-These visits take place within school, enabling both the trainee and their teacher tutor to be well-supported.
+An important aspect of our training programme - that was recognised by Ofsted in our inspection and makes us quite unique - are the very regular visits from a training manager.
+These visits take place within school every 2-3 weeks, enabling both the trainee and their teacher tutor to be well-supported.
 The same training manager will respond quickly to any queries that arise in between visits, helping us to maintain outstanding communication.

 "My Training Manager kept me on track throughout the year with achievable targets and constructive feedback, allowing me to improve and build upon my experiences."